Student Renter’s Guide

 You will need to identify and avoid the costly pitfalls of the rental process.
 Factors like the terms of the lease, the deposit, the condition of the unit, and potential roommates come with their own hazards.
 We've put together a series of questions to ask yourself before committing to anything.

-According to CNBC the average cost of renting a two-bedroom apartment in the 15-largest American cities ranges from $886 per month in Detroit to more than $5,000 per month in San Francisco.
-The data from CNBC doesn’t factor in other costs.
-In 2010, the Bureau of Labor Statistics (BLS) worked out the average amount a U.S. renter spends on housing, utilities, food, healthcare, and entertainment in a year.
-Of the $33,460 identified as average annual expenditures, $12,843, or 38.3%, went towards rent, making it the largest expenditure.
-Utilities (gas, electricity, and fuels), included in rent, accounted for $2,413 or 18.7% of rent.
-Other expenses include:
+According to Business Insider, the median cost of renting a one-bedroom apartment in 15 major American cities ranges from $1,171 per month in Phoenix to $3,600 per month in San Francisco.
+The data from Business Insider doesn't factor in other costs.
+The Bureau of Labor Statistics (BLS) reports the average expenditures per consumer for 2018 were $61,224.
+This includes costs such as housing, utilities, food, healthcare, and entertainment.
+Of the $61,224 identified as average annual expenditures, $20,091, or 32.8%, went towards housing, making it the largest expenditure.